The Footsteps of Jesus

 His name who pleads above.

-matters of the law.
-Need we ask, What is it that sanctifies and saves?
-What
+to the weightier matters of the law.
+Need we ask, What is it, that

-is it that cheers and supports when guilt presses down upon the conscience,
+sanctifies and saves?
+What is it, that cheers and supports when guilt

-or when care is corroding the heart, or when sorrow drives sleep from the
+heart, or when sorrow drives sleep from the eyes, or when death

-eyes, or when death robs us of the friends we love, or when he is likely to
+robs us of the friends we love, or when he is likely to lay his cold

-reference to which all who love the Savior are agreed?
-O, should there be
+all who love the Savior are agreed?
+O, should there be more in matters of

-more in matters of church government, and outward forms—to keep Christians
+church government, and outward forms — to keep Christians apart; than there

-their common hopes and anticipations—to bring them together!
+and anticipations — to bring them together!

-love and unity among the followers of Christ.
+greater love and unity among the followers of Christ.
 Mark those who cause

-divisions, and avoid them.
+divisions — and avoid them.
 Guard especially against every unhallowed

 propensity in your own breast, which may have the least tendency to produce